When Day Ends and Night Begins

 His eyes were on Eric, who was telling an animated story about a fight Mike had gotten into down at First Beach.
 Edward laughed along with the others, never meeting my gaze.

 I knew that face, that hair, those eyes.
 He had to be the same boy, yet he didn't recognize me at all.

-My eyes flickered to Jasper, who sat a few feet away from me.
+My eyes flickered to Jasper, sitting to Edward's left.
 As soon as my eyes met his, he dropped his gaze looking away.

-I turned my attention back to my food, feeling embarrassed about being caught ogling Edward Cullen.
+I turned my attention back to my food, feeling embarrassed about being caught ogling Edward.

 The bell rang soon after and Alice, Angela and I made our way out of the cafeteria.

 "What class do you have next?"
 Angela asked.

 I dug my schedule out of my coat pocket and studied it.
 "Biology with Mr. Banner."